Residual Waste

 Do not overfill your bin

 You should never overfill your bin.
 You risk that we do not collect it.
 We always recommend the double-bins.
 They have a greater capacity and they are generally also cheaper.
 We have two kinds of double bins (where you separate into two compartments).
-One is for food waste and residual waste and the other one is for paper and the recyclable items glass, rigid plastics, metal and food and beverage cartons.
+One is for food waste and residual waste and the other one is for glass and metal in one compartment and in the other compartment plastic (both soft and hard) plus food- and beverage cartons.
+The third bin is for paper and cardboard.
+The cardboard should be ripped in smaller pieces, or it will potentially get stuck.
+If that happens we can't empty your bin.
+The paper and cardboard bin is only emptied every 4 weeks.

 The better you are at separating your different kinds of waste, the more space you have for your different kinds of waste.
 It can also save you money if you can make do with a smaller bin or change from a weekly collection to one every fortnight instead.
 This guide shows you what should go in the different fractions.